 Byron didn't even arrive in the Twins' clubhouse until less than four hours before first pitch after his recall from Triple-A Rochester.
 His car got a flat tire on his way to the airport, and he had to walk three miles to get it serviced.

 The Twins are thankful that Buxton got back to Minneapolis in time, because he swatted a three-run homer that capped a five-run rally in the second inning, putting Minnesota ahead for good, as they topped the White Sox, 8-5, at Target Field, finally snapping a season-high 13-game losing streak.
 (Merkin - MLB.com - 9/2/16)

 Despite going on countless trips across the country with his dad growing up, Byron's most memorable drive came when he was barely awake.
 Buxton, then 7 years old, pleaded with his mother to let him join Felton Buxton one Sunday evening for one of his many trips as a truck driver.
-The three of them then loaded up the truck and set off for Tennessee from Baxley, Ga., at 8 p.m.
+The three of them then loaded up the truck and set off for Tennessee from Baxley, Georgia, at 8:00 p.m.

 The family returned the following morning after a 12-hour roundabout trip, with his dad driving the whole way and not sleeping for a second.
 Meanwhile, Buxton slept for approximately eight of those 12 hours.

 For Buxton, it exemplified the hard work and determination that is necessary.
 Especially in a sport like baseball.
 His dad also taught him to never get too high or low, another key piece of advice in such a fluid game.